xrdocs/design/_blogs/2017-07-31-the-future-of-highly-available-networks.md

 #### The Complexity Problem

-In Normal Accidents, Charles Perrow introduced the now widely-accept idea that systems with interactive complexity and tight coupling are at higher risk for accidents and outages.
+In __Normal Accidents__, Charles Perrow introduced the now widely-accept idea that systems with interactive complexity and tight coupling are at higher risk for accidents and outages.
 It simply isn’t possible for engineers to imagine, anticipate, plan for and prevent every possible interaction in the system.
 Moreover, system designers have learned the hard way that, in practice, using redundancy to compensate for local failures often has the effect of increasing complexity which, in turn, causes the outage you were trying to avoid!
 Given that a router with two-way active-standby redundancy is a complex, tightly coupled system, it is perhaps inevitable that successfully and reliably executing NSR and ISSU at service provider speeds and scale has proven challenging for the entire industry.

 ## New Heuristics